mauricechiodo/eim-case-studies/course/algorithms/compas2.md

 ### ACCURACY

-The Practitioners Guide to the COMPAS score\url{https://assets.documentcloud.org/documents/2840784/Practitioner-s-Guide-to-COMPAS-Core.pdf} indicates that COMPAS gathers 5 main scores from the data collected and performs a weighted average of those scores, ie
+The Pr.
+Gu.[1] indicates that COMPAS gathers 5 main aggregate data points from its input and performs a weighted average of these scores, so that your risk $R$ is given by

 $$R=\sum_{n=1}^Nw_nx_n$$

-For the scores $x_n$ and weights $x_n$, $N=5$.
-This is a troubleingly simple model, where most would suspect some complexity or machine learning to take place.
-Dressel and Farid (2018) found that even with only two variables, their own algorithm can emulate the accuracy of COMPAS.\\
+The weights $w_i$ are created manually to try and optimise the accuracy of the program, although it is unclear if any statistical analysis or even machine learning is used here.
+A 2018 paper[5] found that even with only two variables, the authors' own algorithm can approximate the accuracy of COMPAS.
-Furthermore, 400 humans from Amazon's Mechanical Turk were asked to perform the same task as COMPAS using the same information available.
-The results were that the humans had approximately the same accuracy as COMPAS.
+Furthermore, 400 humans from Amazon's Mechanical Turk were asked to perform the same task as COMPAS (guessing if a convict will (violently) commit an offence) using the same information that COMPAS had available, and managed to also have approximately the same accuracy as COMPAS.[5]

 ### FAIRNESS